marcelgln/meta-mgi/README.md

 ## Known issues
 This meta layer is far from complete, but it generates an image which can be flashed to and SD card and boots on an RPI Zero-W.
 Normally Yocto creates a symlink (without timestamp) to the last sdcard image build, this symlink is currently not created.
 At this moment the RPI fat32 boot partition is duplicated to both kernel partitions (which are not used yet).
-This wil be change later  and the kernel partitions will be changed from Fat32 to ext4, since fat32 more sensitive for corruption.
+This wil be changed later and the kernel partitions will be changed from Fat32 to ext4, since fat32 more sensitive for corruption.

 ## Next steps
 * Implement boot partition selection